subhamkrai/rook/Documentation/Getting-Started/quickstart.md

 !!! note
     These steps are for a standard production Rook deployment in Kubernetes.
 For Openshift, testing, or more options, see the [example configurations documentation](example-configurations.md).

+!!! note
+    Rook images are available in multiple container repositories.
+For dockerHub it is available under **rook/ceph** org, for Quay it is available under **** and for Quay images are available under ****.

 ```console
 cd deploy/examples
 kubectl create -f crds.yaml -f common.yaml -f operator.yaml